 In a blender, pour the vodka, blue curaçao, and cream of coconut.
 Add the pineapple, ice cream, and crushed ice.

 Blend until smooth.

 Pour into a chilled margarita or highball glass.

-Garnish with a pineapple wedge or slice.
+Garnish with a pineapple wedge.
+Serve and enjoy.

 - If the mix turns out too thick add a little more cream of coconut, vodka, or blue curaçao and blend again.
 When it's too thin for your taste, add ice or ice cream.

 - Canned pineapple is a good option if you don't have the fresh fruit around.
 Be sure to drain the juice, but you might want to keep it in reserve in case the drink needs to be thinned.

 - With blended cocktails, you'll find it best to use crushed ice to get a smooth consistency.
 If you only have ice cubes, add those to the blender on their own and chop them up before adding the rest of the ingredients.